browserengineering/book/book/animations.md

-With this implementation, multiple paint commands will sometimes end up in the same `CompositedLayer`, but most of the time they won't.
+With this implementation, multiple paint commands will sometimes end up in the same `CompositedLayer`, but the ancestor effects don't *exactly* match, they won't.
 Can't we do better?

+Yes we can.
 Sometimes a whole subtree of the display list isn't animating, so we should be able to put it all in the same `CompositedLayer`.
-Let's do that.

 Non-composited subtrees
 =======================

 So far, every internal node of our display list runs in the draw phase, while every paint command runs in the raster phase.
 But some internal nodes---visual effects---can't be animated.
-We can run them in the raster phase, which will make the draw phase faster.
+So we can run them in the raster phase, which will make the draw phase faster.

-The first thing we'll need is a way to signal that a visual effect "needs compositing", meaning that it may be animating and so its contents should be cached in a GPU texture.
+The first thing we'll need is a way to signal that a visual effect *needs compositing*, meaning that it may be animating and so its contents should be cached in a GPU texture.
 Indicate that with a new `needs_compositing` method on `DisplayItem`.
-As a simple heuristic, we'll always composite `SaveLayer`s (but only when they actually do something that isn't a no-op), regardless of whether they are animating, but we won't animate `ClipRRect` commands unless they have composited children.
+As a simple heuristic, we'll always composite `SaveLayer`s (but only when they actually do something that isn't a no-op), regardless of whether they are animating, but we won't animate `ClipRRect` commands by default.

-In fact, we'll also need to mark a visual effect as needing compositing if any of its descendants do.
+We'll *also* need to mark a visual effect as needing compositing if any of its descendants do (even if it's a `ClipRRect`).
 That's because if one effect is run on the GPU, then one way or another the ones above it will have to be as well.

 ``` {.python replace=self.should_save/USE_COMPOSITING%20and%20self.should_save}
 class DisplayItem: